SHADOW191918110/kiran-acad-python/beginner/dict.md

 print(type(square))  # <class 'dict'>
 ```

-Keys must be unique and immutable (e.g., strings, integers, or tuples), while values can be any data type and may be duplicated.
+Keys must be unique and immutable
+(e.g., strings, integers, or tuples), while values can be any data type and may be duplicated.

 ## Key Characteristics

 - **Uniqueness of Keys**: Each key must be unique.
 If a duplicate key is used, the last value assigned to that key will overwrite the previous one.

 - **Immutability of Keys**: Keys must be of an immutable type such as strings, integers, or tuples.
-Mutable types like lists cannot be used as keys.
+Mutable types like lists cannot be used as keys..

 - **Mutability of Dictionary**: The dictionary itself is mutable—meaning you can add, modify, or remove key-value pairs after creation.

 For instance: